(Source.) Caption copied over:

 Could it be the embodiment of one of the great wolves of Norse Mythology manifesting in the night sky?
 You decide.

 (Source.)
 I’ve been nudged towards Arsvantan, so I thought I’d share a little something on it.
+A transcription is below the cut.

 I was prompted to return to daily and weekly prayers post-Burning, but I admittedly didn’t get very far before updates started happening.
 All but the last stanza of Sunna-Rise by Michaela Macha was asked for on a weekly morning basis, while the refrain and dusk stanzas from The Four Adorations by Sophie Reicher was asked for on a weekly evening basis (both on Sundays).
 On a daily basis, I was asked to return to the “Sunna Prayer Cycle for the Day” by Raven Kaldera that I started out with for Sunna*.